microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 5. npm run build
 6. lerna publish --npm-tag next --force-publish *
    1. when it asks for version number, use 0.[minor].[patch], where minor comes from branch, and patch version is 1+the last published NPM package for that minor version (to find last published version see [MRE version page on NPMJS](https://www.npmjs.com/package/@microsoft/mixed-reality-extension-sdk?activeTab=versions)
 7. For each updated package.json version number, notepad-update the version number in every corresponding package-lock.json in the sdk repo.
-Lerna doesn’t do this (but should).
+Lerna doesn’t do this (but should) - however, if you do git clean -fdx, git reset --hard, and npm install then this package-lock.json will be updated.
 8. Git commit all package-lock.json files to sdk\v0.[minor].n
 9. npm run build-docs (to regenerate documentation)
 10. commit documentation changes to sdk\v0.[minor].n